Anaplastic large cell lymphoma (ALCL)

 - your general health

-- whether the lymphoma is ALK-positive or ALK-negative.
+- if the lymphoma is ALK-positive or ALK-negative.

 Radiotherapy uses high-energy rays to destroy cancer cells, while doing as little harm as possible to normal cells.
 Some people have radiotherapy after chemotherapy to treat an area of lymphoma.
 This can treat any remaining lymphoma cells in the area.
 It can also reduce the risk of lymphoma coming back in that area.